 - Dependency and Indemnity Compensation (DIC) – DIC benefits only become applicable when the veteran has passed away.
 If a veteran had a P&T rating for the 10 years immediately prior to their death, qualifying dependents will be eligible for DIC benefits.
 However, if the veteran had a permanent and total rating for LESS THAN 10 years prior to their death, qualifying dependents are only eligible for DIC benefits if the veteran’s cause of death was service-connected.

-- Certain state-level benefits – state-level benefits for veteran’s that have a P&T rating range from college and employment resources to free hunting and fishing licenses.
+- Certain state-level benefits – state-level benefits for veterans that have a P&T rating range from college and employment resources to free hunting and fishing licenses.
 Some states may also offer job training and help with veterans housing.
-For example, in Florida, a veteran with a P&T rating and an honorable discharge are exempt from paying property tax on their residence.
+For example, in Florida, a veteran with a P&T rating and an honorable discharge is exempt from paying property tax on their residence.
 For a comprehensive list of each state’s benefits click here.